Natural Baby Life logo (480 x 130)

 As long as you are getting water from a municipal water supply, you can check the quality of your tap water by searching your zip code.
 Test the safety of your drinking water on the Environmental Working Group website.

-If you find that there is a large amount of contaminants in your tap water, it may be a good idea to purchase a home filtration system or use some of the bottled options you can purchase from the store when mixing baby formula.
+If you find that there is a large number of contaminants in your tap water, it may be a good idea to purchase a home filtration system or use some of the bottled options you can purchase from the store when mixing baby formula.

 Speak with Your Child’s Pediatrician

-These tips are not the end-all, be-all for your child’s diet.
-If you are ever unsure about what is okay and what is unsafe to feed your baby, make sure to consult with his or her pediatrician.
 Your baby’s doctor will know your baby’s health and allergies in order to make an informed decision about what to feed your infant.
 They will guide you through the best tips to follow when choosing formula, water, and beginner foods for your little one.

 Joshua Bartlett